MicrosoftDocs/dynamics365smb-docs/business-central/ui-get-started-layouts.md

 ---
-title: Create and Modify Custom Layouts for Reports and Documents
+title: Get Started Creating Layouts
-description: Learn how to create customized layouts to personalize the appearance of a report when viewed, printed, or saved.
+description: Learn how to create layouts to personalize the appearance of a report when viewed, printed, or saved.
-author: SorenGP
+author: jswymer
 ms.topic: conceptual
 ms.devlang: na
 ms.tgt_pltfrm: na